greenm01/ec4x/docs/ec4x_specs.md

 **Over-Investment in CIP**:

 Equally, a House that pours too many resources into counter-espionage might be viewed as a paranoid entity, more concerned with its own shadows than with leading an empire with vision and stability.
 This approach can signal that the House fears for its own stability, which in a game where confidence and strength are prerequisites for ruling, can be a significant weakness.
-The arisocracy might view such a House as unable to foster an environment of trust necessary for imperial governance, where alliances are forged through transparency and mutual respect, not suspicion.
+The aristocracy might view such a House as unable to foster an environment of trust necessary for imperial governance, where alliances are forged through transparency and mutual respect, not suspicion.
 Furthermore, this heavy-handed security focus might alienate the very people the House seeks to rule, portraying it as oppressive rather than protective.

 **Balance**: